 You can expect to burn anywhere between 500 and 1,000 calories in one class.
-However, your exact total will depend on several factors, including age, weight, sex, fitness level and given effort.
+However, your exact total will depend on several factors, including your age, weight, sex, fitness level and effort.

 Find an Orangetheory Fitness Location Near You

 Ready to try out the workout for yourself?
 Visit the Orangetheory website to find a location near you.
-Because classes are limited to 24 to 34 people (depending on the location), you’re encouraged to call to get on the schedule.
+Because classes are limited to 24 to 34 people, you're encouraged to call to get on the schedule.